Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 Is work required to stay here?

-Not for the Creator Residency track.
-For the Work-Stay track, yes — but only if you specifically applied for that track, and only under terms you agreed to in writing before arriving.
+Not for the Independent Creator Visit track.
+For the Mountain Skills Exchange track, yes — but only if you specifically applied for that track, and only under terms you agreed to in writing before arriving.
 There are no surprise obligations after arrival.
 If the arrangement is not working for either side, either side can end it.

 Is this a job posting?